 What does Inbound Marketing do?

 The idea behind Inbound Marketing is to create content and experiences that are both interesting and useful to the target audience.

-So instead of actively reaching out to them, the strategy is to become present in their online life, offering help whenever they need — even if they don’t want to purchase something right now.
+So, instead of actively reaching out to them, the strategy is to become present in their online life, offering help whenever they need it.
+It works even if they don’t want to purchase something right now.